 - Six elective courses

-- A Senior Experience capstone project that allows students to create either a film or a research paper as a final project.
+- A Senior Experience project that allows students to create either a film or a research paper as a final project.
 Students must complete either the senior research or production seminar as part of this requirement.

 Required for the film studies minor